ealush/emoji-picker-react/README.md

 npm i emoji-picker-react --save
 ```

 An easy to use React Emoji Picker Module.
-All the emojis are [Emoji-One](https://www.emojione.com/) emojis
+For easy integration with your app, you should consider using the companion package: [React Text field components with emoji picker](https://www.npmjs.com/package/emoji-picker-textfield).

 ![alt tag](https://raw.githubusercontent.com/ealush/emoji-picker/gh-pages/screenshots/1.png)